negrt/ProductPurchases/README.md

 * Understanding Preorder, Inorder, Postorder algorithms

 # More
 A library.
-Manual test in main.
-Manual test possible.
+Manual test in main possible.
 No errors.